1950 Bavarian state election: Results

 With the WAV now essentially collapsed due to factional disputes, the right-wing vote was scattered over several different parties, the most important being the GB/BHE and the Bavaria Party, which capitalized on nationalism and took votes away from both the WAV and CSU.
-With the right-wing vote now spread thin, the SPD captured a majority of the first and second votes combined, but were still one seat off of being tied with the CSU's delegation, and neither party being close to a majority.
+With the right-wing vote now spread thin, the SPD captured a plurality of the first and second votes combined, but were still one seat off of being tied with the CSU's delegation, and neither party being close to a majority.
 After 17 days of negotiations, a mass coalition between the CSU, SPD, and GB/BHE was declared.
 On 18 December 1950, Hans Ehard received 131 votes in the Landtag to serve a second term as Minister-President, with 5 votes against, and 36 members abstaining.